prithavms-blip/km-lab/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the group
+      - title:  Welcome to the group
-        content: Take a look at what we're working on...
+        content: We are a research group exploring materials, chemistry, biology, and engineering - from functionalized mesoporous materials and polymer-based hemostatic systems to superhydrophobic surfaces, clay-based batteries, and carbon capture.
+We're a vibrant team that loves great science and good company.
         align: center
         background:
           image: